-Model-based development is an approach to system design that moves the record of authority from paper, documents and files to digital models managed in a data rich environment.
+Model-based design, also known as model based development, is an approach to system design that moves the record of authority from paper, documents and files to digital models managed in a data rich environment.
 It requires teams to create one central model where all aspects of development are conducted including requirements tracking, design specifications, implementation, verification and validation, and deployment.
 Model based development is used to address problems associated with designing complex systems in industries such as aerospace and defense, automotive, robotics, electrification and IoT and is linked to significant benefits including increased engineering productivity, decreased costs, shorter development timelines, among many.

 Traditionally, engineering teams would divide development of a new product into the different systems and assign development tasks to different teams.
 For example, if the goal was to build a vehicle, one team would work on the chassis, another would work on the enclosure, another would work on the engine, and so forth.
 Synergy happened at the end when every team comes together to assemble the vehicle.
 More often than not, in this design paradigm something would not work well and issues would only be captured in the final stages of the development process.

 As systems began to increase in function and complexity, this method of development became untenable.
 In the end, companies were not just designing what the final product will be.
 They were designing systems of systems that must all work in tandem.
 The number of teams that worked to bring a product to market also started to increase.
 For example, in automotive, the typical OEM started to have thousands of engineers across hundreds of Tier 1 and Tier 2 suppliers all working on a single vehicle.